 A contingent asset is a possible asset that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Fund.
-The Fund does not recognise contingent assets but discloses its existence where inflows of economic benefits are probable, but not virtually certain.
+The Fund does not recognise a contingent asset but discloses its existence where inflows of economic benefits are probable, but not virtually certain.

-4. Critical Judgements in applying accounting policies
+4. Critical judgements in applying accounting policies